-1.1.1 This standard also covers coloured interlock knitted fabric produced by knitting with dyed yarn.
+1.2 This standard also covers coloured interlock knitted fabric produced by knitting with dyed yarn.

-1.2 This standard does not specify the general appearance, feel, lustre, degree of whiteness or shade of the knitted fabric (see also 5.4).
+1.3 This standard does not specify the general appearance, feel, lustre, degree of whiteness or shade of the knitted fabric (see 5.4).

 2 REFERENCES

 The standards listed in Annex A contain provisions which, through reference in this text, constitute provisions of this standard.
 At the time of publication, the editions indicated were valid.
-All standards are subject to revision, and parties to agreements based on this standard are encouraged to investigate the possibility of applying the most recent editions of the standards indicated in Annex A.
+All standards are subject to revision, and parties to agreements based on this standard are encouraged to investigate the possibility of applying the most recent editions of the standards.

 3 TERMINOLOGY

-For the purpose of this standard, the definitions given in IS 3596 shall apply (see also SP 45).
+For the purpose of this standard, the definitions given in IS 3596 shall apply (see SP 45).

 4 MANUFACTURE